jamesplease/gistbook/README.md

 To build and start the development version of the app, run `grunt work -f`.

-Once the app is built, you can access it at `http://gistbook.loc:3000`.
+Once the app is built, you can access it at `http://gistbook.loc:3344`.

+_**Note:** Logging in through Github will only work on port 3344._

 ### Deploying